gearglow/ReptiliaWithATwist/The List.md

-The storm that had been threatening all day finally broke on the short trek up from Hogsmeade, and despite the short dash from the carriages to the entry hall, they were all soaked to the skin by the time they made it indoors.
+The storm that had been threatening all day finally broke on the way up from Hogsmeade, and despite the short dash from the carriages to the entry hall, they were all soaked to the skin by the time they made it indoors.

 Just when they thought they were safe, water balloons began pelting them from above, soaking them once more -- not that Elysia felt it made much difference, really.